prebid/prebid.github.io/prebid-server/developers/add-a-privacy-module-java.md

 The available activities that the Activity Infrastructure can control can be found in the corresponding
 enum: [Activity](https://github.com/prebid/prebid-server-java/blob/master/src/main/java/org/prebid/server/activity/Activity.java).

-Whenever a workflow ask permission to perform an activity, the configured rules will be processed.
+Whenever a workflow asks permission to perform an activity, the configured rules will be processed.
 All rules implement the `Rule` interface.
 In accordance with this, every privacy module implements `PrivacyModule` interface, which inherits `Rule` interface, with methods should be implemented: